bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 We recommend all packages to be installed using Conda as that is what we use in our environments.
 Any conda command can be run in parallel on all the nodes of your cluster using `%pconda`.
 To install a new package on all the nodes of your cluster you can use `%pconda install`.
-All conda install arguments work as expected, e.g. `-c conda-forge` to set the channel.
+All conda install arguments work as expected, e.g., `-c conda-forge` to set the channel.

 ```shell
 %pconda install -c conda-forge <PACKAGE_NAME>